JaagaStartup/JaagaStartup.github.io/pages/terms.md

 Jaaga Startup  owns and operates the services provided through this Website.
 Jaaga Startup  reserves the right to modify or vary these terms and conditions and the privacy policy as may be necessary.
 Your continued use of the website and our services shall be deemed acceptance of the same.

 ### 1. Acceptance of Terms
-Please continue only if You accept the terms and conditions of use and the privacy policy (available at [jaagastartup.in/privacy](http://jaagastartup.in/privacy)) and our code of conduct ([jaagastartup.in/ethics-policy](http://jaagastartup.in/ethics-policy)).
+Please continue only if You accept the terms and conditions of use and the [privacy policy](/privacy) and our [code of conduct](/ethics/).
 These terms and conditions set forth the legally binding terms for Your use of our website and services.
 If You choose to continue browsing/using the website and/or avail our services, You unconditionally and irrevocably accept all the conditions and are bound by them.

 We may change/modify the terms and conditions of use from time to time, at our discretion, without prior intimation to You and such modification shall be effective upon its posting on our website.
 You agree to be bound by any modification when You use the website after any such modification is posted. it is therefore important that You review these Terms regularly.